Worldwide Birder

 Yes, magpies are members of the well-known Corvidae family!
 Therefore, for those wondering, “Are magpies related to crows?”, the answer is yes – they are related.

 However, this does not mean that magpies and crows are one and the same.
 Think of crows and jays as cousins rather than close kin for a magpie.
-The Holarctic group of magpies is closely related to both crows and jays, but this group of magpies is distantly related to the other two.
+The Holarctic group of magpies is closely related to both crows and jays, but these magpie types are distantly related to the other two groups of magpies.

 A magpie stands on a log as it prepares to feed on bird seed.